zeratulus/bg-randomizer.js/README.md

 This is JavaScript / jQuery library to generate some random backgrounds.

-See example folder for useges.
+See example folder for usages.